ygdanchoi/atari-tempest/README.md

 ### Moving the Blaster

-The `Blaster` has four relevant instance variables:
+The `Blaster` has four instance variables pertaining to movement:
 - `this.game`
 - `this.xPos` (`0` to `119`)
 - `this.targetPos` (`0` to `119`, or `null`)